 Image | Aasiyah Abdulsalam Founder of The Renatural

 This was 2018, before the Wig Fix.
 Behind the smile, it was 42 degrees and I was being cooked alive with my velvet grip and 24" four bundle curly wig.
 The wig looked great but I definitely didn't feel it.
-From this experience (and others over the years) I've picked up a couple of tips for making your wig work for you even in hot weather so keep reading to find out what they are.
+From this experience (and others over the years) I've picked up a couple of tips for making your wig work for you if yo uwant to wear a wig in hot weather.

 Reduce Your Wig Density